-3.8 TR-FPJ Installation
+3.11 TR-FPJ Installation

-The TR-FPJ Firefighter Phone Jack mounts to any of the following:

-- a single-gang electrical box (4" x 2-1/8" x 2-1/2") (10.16cm x 5.54cm x 6.35cm) or - when the addressable mini-monitor module is installed with it, a deep single-gang electrical box (4" x 2-1/8" x 3-3/4") (10.16cm x 5.54cm x 9.53cm).
+The TR-FPJ Firefighter Phone Jack mounts in a single-gang electrical box (10.1cm x 5.4cm x 6.4cm) or in a deep single-gang electrical box (10.1cm x 5.4cm x 9.5cm) if installed with an addressable mini-monitor module.

-Connect the telephone audio loop between the TR-FPJ and the TR-FFT as detailed in Figure 3.12.
+Connect the telephone audio loop between the TR-FPJ and TR-FFT as detailed in Figure 3.17.
 All circuits are power-limited and supervised.